Ishira1601/Learning_Reward_Function/README.md

 **Run on Avant Data**
 1. Save demonstration CSVs to examples/data
-2. Edit line 7 in examples/upr_toavant and add demonstration CSVs used for training and set number of segments/clusters
+2. Edit line 73 in examples/upr_toavant and add folders containing demonstration CSVs and set number of segments/clusters

-3. Edit line 11 in examples/upr_toavant and add demonstration CSV for testing
+_Note: To Test one file - Uncomment and edit lines 78-80_